 Keeper offers both a consumer and business password manager that allows users to store online login credentials, documents, media files and other private information in an encrypted digital vault.
 Once Keeper is set up, the only password users have to remember is the master password they use to enter their digital vault.

 Along with a password manager, Keeper also has a secrets manager and connection manager.
 All three form a unified Privileged Access Management (PAM) solution.

 LastPass is a subscription-based password manager that allows users to store passwords in a digital vault.
 LastPass is a freemium service that offers a free basic package for individuals and a premium package for families and businesses.

 LastPass is a popular password management solution, but how does it stack up against Keeper?

 Plans and Pricing

 Price is a key variable to consider when choosing a password manager.
-Keeper and LastPass offer competitive pricing for four base packages: single users, families, business teams and business enterprise.
+Keeper and LastPass offer competitive pricing for single users, families, small-to-medium-sized businesses and enterprises.

 Data Protection and Security